-ESG is wide-ranging with a great impact not only on a company's long-term business development but also on the general society.
+ESG is wide-ranging with a great impact not only on company's long-term business development but also on the general society.
 A good ESG performance is indispensable for a company's long-term success and sustainable development.
-The Directors of the Group had examined the Group's corporate governance practices and hereby confirmed that the Group had complied with all the provisions set forth in Appendix 27 to the Listing Rules (as then in force) throughout the financial year ended 31 March 2021.
+The Directors of the Group had examined the Group's corporate governance practices and hereby confirmed that the Group had complied with all the provisions set forth in Appendix 27 to the Listing Rules (the "ESG Reporting Guide") throughout the financial year ended 31 March 2022 (the "Reporting Period").